TheRiot90/riot-homelab/README.md

 **SteamCMD install location inconsistency** — `force_install_dir` in SteamCMD reliably sets the install path for `app_update` commands but inconsistently for `workshop_download_item` commands, causing mods to split across two directories.
 Solved by consolidating all workshop content post-download and building a modset system that references content by symlink rather than absolute path.

+**Arma 3 server monitoring** — Standard Uptime Kuma monitor types both failed.
+The Steam Game Server monitor requires SteamAPI which the dedicated server intentionally runs without — it returns `Steam API Key not found` regardless of server state.
+The TCP Port monitor fails because Arma 3 uses UDP not TCP — port 2302 refuses TCP connections even when the server is running.
+The solution was a Push monitor — a cron job that runs every minute, checks whether the arma3server systemd service is active, and sends a heartbeat to Uptime Kuma only when confirmed running.
+An additional lesson emerged: server-side scripts must use direct IP addresses rather than local DNS names.
+Pi-hole runs on the same machine it's resolving addresses for, causing split-horizon DNS issues where the server can't reliably resolve its own domain names.

 ---

 ## Roadmap